 Advocates say that the silent raids will likely ramp up in the New Year.

-Trump has effectively used executive orders to criminalize 11 million people because they are simply in the United States without authorization, making whether or not people actually have criminal convictions a mute point.
+Trump has effectively used executive orders to criminalize 11 million people because they are simply in the United States without authorization, making whether or not people actually have criminal convictions a moot point.
 Under such an anti-immigrant administration, undocumented immigrants who have had interactions with the criminal justice system have become ICE’s easiest targets.

 “Crimmigration,” a term coined in 2006 by legal scholar Juliet Stumpf, describes the intersection of criminal law and immigration law.
 The overlapping of these two systems allows the federal government to achieve two goals: detain people suspected of committing crimes and reduce the number of unauthorized immigrants in the country.